mjimenezj/crf_prediction/README.md

-# Master's thesis - Cardiorespiratory Fitness Prediction (VO₂max)
+## Master's thesis - Machine Learning Models for Cardiorespiratory Fitness Prediction using Biometric Data

 ### 📖 Project Overview
 This repository contains the complete code, datasets, and Streamlit application for the Master's Thesis project focused on predicting cardiorespiratory fitness (VO₂max) using non-exercise variables from NHANES datasets.